 These were written in 2020, screenshots were taken in 2021, and they were shared online.
 Nowadays, I’m writing and publishing my books.
 The ratings have been positive.

 I will recommend ghostwriting or writing forums for the novice who wants to learn how to write novels for beginners.
 It’s a brutal and faster way to get feedback and improve your skills.

 Writing a quality novel that will influence your reader is usually long-term work and a stressful endeavor.
 It’s a mission you undertake only if you are good at feeling embarrassed and soldering on like it’s nothing.

-One of the reasons I stopped writing my own books and focused on ghostwriting was because of my sanity.
+One of the reasons I stopped writing my books and focused on ghostwriting was because of my sanity.
 Novel writing demands so much that it’s like putting your brains on the table for rats to chew.
 No one wants to do that every day without asking for a prize as soon as they get to the table.

 With money on the table, I can finish drafts on time and improve.
 So far, I have written 100s of short stories between 10 – 30k words.
-I have written 3 novels of 80k plus for clients.
+I have written many novels of 80k plus for clients.

 This experience is one of the reasons I am qualified to write this post, how to write a good novel.

 I could have titled it, Learning How to Write a Novel for Beginners.
 But I want something calmer and easier for everyone.
 So, I’m using my experience and explaining what I should have done better.